 Types of Condensing System

-The selection of the condensing system varies based on environmental conditions.
+The selection of the condensing system for a combined cycle power plant varies based on environmental conditions.
 They are classified into the following categories:

 - Water-cooled surface condensers and wet condensing system

 - Air-cooled condensers

 - The non–condensable have to be evacuated from the condenser before steam can be introduced at start-up (hogging process) and should be continuously removed during normal operation (holding process)

 - HOGGING PROCESS – For the hogging process, the requirements are to lower the pressure as quickly as possible from the atmospheric pressure (946 mbar(a)) to 250 mbar(a) ) within 30 minutes.

 - HOLDING PROCESS – Once the vacuum is established and during normal operation, the hogging extraction skid is shut down and only one holding vacuum set continuously removes the non-condensable.

 Bypass Stack and Diverter

 - In some instances, when the electric power generation is a must, it should be possible to run the gas turbine in an open cycle and exhaust the flue gas into the atmosphere instead of sending it to the HRSG, regardless of the overall efﬁciency.